goateeya/htmlscanner/README.md

 # htmlscanner
-a scanner for checking html
+convert html file to dom object, then using document.querySelectorAll to find element

+dependencies
+--
+jsdom 11.11.0

 安裝方式
 --